 - Make sure your dog is well socialized.
 If you don’t often have guests, consider taking your dog to a local dog park.
 Not only is it good exercise, but it’s also a great way to get your dog used to being around people and other dogs.

-- When your dog is outside, keep them inside a fence or on a leash.
-This will keep your neighbors safe, along with protecting your local postal worker.
+- Keep them inside a fence or on a leash when your dog is outside.
+This will keep your neighbors safe and protect your local postal worker.